 BOTOX® is best used in the treatment of wrinkles and lines that are caused by underlying muscle activity.
 This occurs most commonly in the forehead and brow regions.
 Crow’s feet (wrinkles on the sides of the eyes) are also often treated with BOTOX®.
 BOTOX® is not intended for use in all areas of the face.

-There are a few key things that patients should be aware before BOTOX® injection treatment.
+There are a few key things that patients should be aware before their Toronto BOTOX® injection treatment.
 When you arrive for your consultation, Dr. Asaria or Dr. Alexander will go over this, and any other information you need to be aware of, in detail.
 The following are a few basic points that apply to all patients:

 Patients typically start to see the effects of BOTOX® within forty-eight hours of injection, but it may take as many as four days for the full effects of to set in.
 If the lines or wrinkles being treated are rather deep, it may take as many as four weeks for the skin to completely relax.